knative/docs/docs/eventing/samples/apache-camel-source/README.md

 ## Create a Channel and a Subscriber

-In order to check if a `CamelSource` is fully working, we will create:
+To check if a `CamelSource` is fully working, create:

 - a simple Knative event display service that prints incoming events to its log
-- a in-memory channel named `camel-test` that will buffer events created by the event source
+- an in-memory channel named `camel-test` that buffers events created by the event source
 - a subscription to direct events from the test channel to the event display service